 5. Does it matter which maturities you look at?

 Yes.
 Generally, the closer the maturities, the narrower the yield spread between them.
 That also means that some parts of the curve tend to invert before others.
 More specifically, the spreads between Treasuries maturing in two years and three years, two years and five years, and three years and five years all fell below zero in December.

 6. Why is the curve flattening now?

 There are lots of theories and no shortage of factors.
 On one hand, the Fed is steadily increasing short-term rates in response to the economy growing at a moderately strong pace.
-And unlike in previous years, there’s no indication that market turbulence will cause central bankers to deviate from their path.
-At the same time, America’s trade spats and concerns about growth outside the U.S. is helping to keep a lid on long-term yields, which have retreated from multi-year highs.
+And unlike in previous years, central bankers seem less willing to deviate from their path because of market turbulence.
+At the same time, America’s trade spats and concerns about growth outside the U.S. are helping to keep a lid on long-term yields, which have retreated from multi-year highs.
+More recently, Fed speakers have shifted their tone, sounding less sanguine about America’s outlook.
 Two other possible reasons: Pension funds and insurers have developed an insatiable demand for long-term, high-quality bonds, and the European Central Bank and Bank of Japan continue to have loose monetary policies.
 Both of those developments drive down those yields.